bobshort4bobby4/PP4-Civ1/README.md

   If a customer attempts to extend a booking in a specific room overlapping the time period of another booking of theirs in the same room the program will not allow it.

   For example if a customer has a booking for room 3 from  1/1/2022 to 7/1/2022 and another for the same room from 10/01/2022 to 17/01/2022,  if they try to extend the first booking to 9/01/2022 (ie bridging the gap between the bookings) the app will allow it,  provided the room 3 is free.
   If however the customer overlaps the second booking, an error will be shown and the extension to the booking refused.
-From an UE viewpoint it would be preferable to flag to the customer that they had already booked that room for some of the choosen extension period.
+From an UE viewpoint it would be preferable to flag to the customer that they had already booked that room for some of the chosen extension period.

   ##### Unit Testing
   Although the coverage percentage is 85%, I feel that there were many aspects of the program I didn't manage to write tests for.